NGI Zero

 Come and talk to us on Mastodon.

-Listen to the NGI Zero podcast where we talk to the people who are building the Next Generation Internet.
+Listen to our podcasts: In the NGI Zero podcast we talk to the people who are building the Next Generation Internet (by NLnet).
+The NGI beneficiary podcasts are recordings of stand-up meetings (by OW2).

 NGI Zero coalition partners